-2ND VOYAGE, On the 7th May 1586, Captain John Davis left Dartmouth in the prosecution of a second voyage.
-On this occasion he was placed in command of four vessels, viz. the Mermaid, of one hundred tons: the Sunshine: the Moonshine; and the North Star, a pinnace of ten tons.
+2ND VOYAGE, On the 7th May 1586, Captain John Davis A.D.
+1586.
+Heft Dartmouth in the prosecution of a second voyage.
+On this occasion he was placed in command of four vessels, viz. the MERMAID, of one hundred tons: the SUN-SHINE: the MOONSHINE; and the NORTH STAR, a pinnace of ten tons.